 How Much Calcium is Needed?

 The general recommendation for calcium overall is between 1,200 mg and 2,000 mg of calcium each day to balance out the mineral in the body and prevent bone disease and other conditions caused by a calcium deficiency.
 With bariatric surgery patients, it helps to have this amount spread out multiple times a day to help with absorption.
 It is better to take 2-3 500 mg calcium supplements a day during different times than a single 1,500 mg supplement only once a day.
 The best supplement for calcium is called calcium citrate, which comes in a pill supplement that is easy to take.

-As you can see, calcium is crucial to have the proper amount of, but it is also easy to avoid deficiency by taking a couple pills a day.
+As you can see, calcium is crucial to have the proper amount of, but it is also easy to avoid deficiency by taking a couple of pills a day.
 Since you likely have the risk of other vitamin and mineral deficiencies following bariatric surgery, it helps to take the calcium at the same time as other supplements.
 Keep a note of how much you are taking each day to avoid deficiency, but also avoid making more than you need.
-Taking the supplement starting after you have the surgery is ideal as it avoids complications from a deficiency.
-Also, keep in mind that just because you are taking a supplement doesn’t mean you no longer need to focus on eating nutritious foods that contain calcium and other nutrients.
+Taking the supplement starting after you have the surgery is ideal as it prevents complications from a deficiency.
+Also, keep in mind that just because you are taking a supplement doesn’t mean you any longer need to focus on eating nutritious foods that contain calcium and other nutrients.